Information for Prospective Violin & Viola Students

 Anyone requesting violin or viola lessons should contact one of the shops listed below to obtain an appropriately sized instrument and/or to make sure their current instrument is correctly sized and in good condition.
 If a family has a good relationship with a shop or music store not listed below, they are encouraged to contact them.

 Beginning students on violin or viola are encouraged to rent instruments.
-Please get information on rental rates and availability of a correctly sized student instrument before requesting a lesson.
+Please get information on rental rates and availability of a correctly sized student instrument before requesting lessons.
 The student will need to go to a shop to be properly sized for an instrument.
 An instrument is required at the first lesson.
 It must be playable, correctly sized and include a properly fitted shoulder rest.
 (Link will open in new window.)

 SHAR music provides an excellent guide for buying a student instrument.
 (Link will open in new window.)
 Your teacher does not recommend buying an instrument without a trial period.
 Bringing the instrument to at least one lesson is encouraged.